lukin0110/django-transactional-email/README.md

 ## How to use
-The `transactional_email` only exposes 3 methods.
-You should only interface with these methods and try to stay away from accessing the models and other functionality directly.
+The `transactional_email` app only exposes 3 functions.
+You should only interface with these functions and try to stay away from accessing the models and other functionality directly.
 * `issue`: render a transactional email and send it
 * `render`: render a transactional email
 * `send`: send an email